taskflow/taskflow/doc/faq.md

 It has been applied in many academic and industry projects to scale up their existing workload.
 A research project [OpenTimer][OpenTimer] has used Cpp-Taskflow to deal with hundreds of millions of tasks.

+### Q: What are the differences between Cpp-Taskflow and other tasking libraries?

+**A:** From our humble opinion, Cpp-Taskflow is superior in its tasking API, interface, and performance.
+In most cases, users can quickly master Cpp-Taskflow to create large and complex dependency graphs in just a few minutes.
+The performance scales very well and is comparable to hard-coded multi-threading.
+Of course, the judge is always left for users -:)

 ## Compile Issues

 ### Q: I can't get Cpp-Taskflow compiled in my project!